Trustpilot

 LOCATION

+Before 2022, Ukraine was the 8th most popular destination in Europe.
+This beautiful country has sweeping farms, snowcapepd mountains, sandy beaches and much in between.
+You will see glittering golden churches, mighty monuments to independance, and rustic little cottages as you travel.
 A strong culture shines through every aspect of daily life here.
 People proudly wear traditional clothing, bright blouses called "vyshyvanka" and Ukrainian food carries rich traditions through dishes like Borscht (soup), Varenyky (dumplings), Deruni (Potato Pancakes), each rooted in local ingredients and centuries-old cultural heritage.

 What's included

-• Pre departure assistance with planning your trip from one of our destination specialists
+• Pre departure assistance to help plan your trip

 What's not included